Lady Gaga In Danger? Risky Performance For 2017 Super Bowl 51 Halftime Show Frightens Insurance Underwriters

 “The thing is, is it’s such a big world stage in terms of how many people see it and it’s been done so many times.
 I think the challenge is to look at it and say, ‘What can I do differently, how can I elevate certain little things here and there and also make it about the music?'”

 Lady Gaga wants to sing from the rooftop at the 2017 Super Bowl for the Halftime show.
-That is certainly one way to “elevate” her performance, but plans to get her up there, not to mention back down, are reportedly still sketchy according to Page Six.
+That is certainly one way to “elevate” her performance, but plans to get her up there, not to mention back down, are reportedly still sketchy, according to Page Six.
 The retractable roof of the NRG Stadium in Houston Texas is made of transparent fabric.
 It is designed to open in just seven minutes, but it was not designed for easy access.

 If the 2017 Super Bowl 51 Halftime Show is to feature Lady Gaga singing from atop the roof of NRG Stadium, approximately 260 feet above the football field below, then engineers have their work cut out for them.
 An inside source told Page Six, “her team is worried.”